my-language-skills/translations-for-pressbooks/doc/user-manual.md

 For more translations repeat steps from 2 to 5 in the list above.

-From database interaction point of view, all these steps make some impcat on table of translations relations.
+From database interaction point of view, all these steps make some impact on table of translations relations.
 When you mark original book with `Original Mark` table creates new row, responsible for series of the translations.
 After, when you mark translation with `Original Mark` after all required steps, the `id` of that book is added as value in corresponding column in original book row.
 That's why it is **important** for step 5 to be performed strictly after step 2-4, unless you would like to make this cloned book a root for another series of translations.
 Otherwise, translated book will be accounted as book in original language, which will start new translations series.

 ### Deleting translations